radgupte/Public-Help-Service/README.md

 # Public-Help-Service

-Welcome to the PUblic Help Service Prototype repository.
+Welcome to the Public Help Service Prototype repository.
 This Figma prototype is designed to provide a high-fidelity user experience for a mobile application aimed at connecting individuals in need with those willing to help.

 ## Table of Contents